MaryIsbell/Editing/LITTLE RED RIDING-HOOD.md

 for it was above three days that he had not touched a bit.
 He

-then shut the door and went into the grandmother's bed, expecting Little Eed Riding-Hood, who came some time afterwards and knocked at the door tap, tap.
+then shut the door and went into the grandmother's bed, expecting Little Red Riding-Hood, who came some time afterwards and knocked at the door tap, tap.

 'Who's there ?'

-Little Eed Eiding-Hood, hearing the big voice of the Wolf, was at first afraid ; but believing her grandmother had got a cold and was hoarse, answered:
+Little Red Riding-Hood, hearing the big voice of the Wolf, was at first afraid ; but believing her grandmother had got a cold and was hoarse, answered:

 ''Tis your grandchild, Little Red Riding-Hood, who has brought you a custard and a little pot of butter mamma sends you.'

 [![53](https://live.staticflickr.com/65535/51246931202_c4a8157ee6_w_d.jpg)](https://archive.org/details/bluefairybook00langiala/page/53/mode/1up)